black-comb/ts-flex-query/README.md

 ## TypeScript update

-When updating to the latest TypeScript minor version, the update process depends on whether changes to the ts-flex-query code base are required or not.

-### No changes required

-If no change to the codebase is required, the following steps need to be done:

 * Add a new package alias `"typescript-[OLD_MINOR_VERSION]": "npm:typescript@~[OLD_VERSION]"` to the devDependencies in the [package.json](./package.json) file.

   Example: `"typescript-4.8": "npm:typescript@~4.8.4"`